basho/basho_docs/source/languages/en/riakcs/cookbooks/Monitoring-and-Metrics.md

 /riak-cs/stats
 ```

-Latency histograms showing mean, median, and 95th and 99th percentiles, as well as meters showing the count and rate, are included in the output for each statistic.

-The results include histograms and counters for the following operations:
+This will return a series of latency histograms and counters for all of the following operations:

 * `block_get` --- Total BLOCK GET operations performed
 * `block_put` --- Total BLOCK GET operations performed